appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/setup-other-provider.md

 # Connect to Other Git Providers

-This guide shows how to connect your Appsmith application to a remote Azure repository.
+This guide shows how to connect your Appsmith application to any Git provider, using an Azure repos as an example.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>